jung-kurt/caddy-cgi/README.md

 character sequence within a directory.
 The name of the matching script (it could be something like /www/report/weekly.lua based on your Cadddyfile) will be passed to the Lua interpreter.
 In this case, the Lua script does not need the shebang that would be needed in a standalone script.
+See the documentation for path/Match in the Go standard library for more details about glob matching.

 ##Advanced Syntax
 In order to specify custom environment variables or pass along the environment